 The MFD Approach

-The World Bank Group’s efforts began with support to hundreds of grape farmers by establishing modern raisin drying houses and technical assistance under an existing IDA-funded project.
+The World Bank Group’s efforts began with support to hundreds of grape farmers by establishing modern raisin drying houses and technical assistance under an existing World Bank-funded project.
 IFC and MIGA are collaborating to catalyze private sector investments in Rikweda Fruit Process Company (Rikweda) to support a greenfield, modern, local, raisin processing project using the private sector window of the Global Agriculture and Food Security Program (GAFSP) and the IDA 18 Private Sector Window MIGA Guarantee Facility (MGF) respectively.

 The Private Sector Solution